 Betty once called me outrageous.
 We had been wise-cracking, and I said something funny and off-the-cuff, and she laughed, and looked at me with warm, happy eyes, and said, “Jackie, you are outrageous.”

 It set me back at the time.
-To me, “outrageous” was this terrible insult.
+To me, “outrageous” was a terrible insult.
 It was one of those words that described the parts of me I’ve always tried very hard to suffocate.
 My artsy-fartsy traits.
-My penchant for “head in the clouds” and wearing jammie pants to go grocery shopping, and raising my Millennials with birthday parties where everybody got a prize just for playing games and there was no “winning”.
-As a kid, I was weird and hugged trees (literally) and wrote stories with happy endings, and loved shoes with strange colors I never saw anyone else wear–without realizing no one else wore them because they thought they were ugly.
+My “head in the clouds” and wearing pajama pants to go grocery shopping, and raising my Millennials with birthday parties where everybody got a prize just for playing games and there was no “winning”.
+As a kid, I was weird and hugged trees (literally) and wrote stories with happy endings, and loved shoes with strange colors I never saw anyone else wear–without realizing the reason no one else wore them was because they were ugly.